PTX1991/SDWebImage/Docs/SDWebImage-5.0-Migration-guide.md

 - Removed `sd_setImageWithPreviousCachedImageWithURL:placeholderImage:options:progress:completed`

-#### SDWebImageDownloader
+#### TXWebImageDownloader

-- `shouldDecompressImages` moved to `SDWebImageDownloaderConfig.shouldDecompressImages`
+- `shouldDecompressImages` moved to `TXWebImageDownloaderConfig.shouldDecompressImages`
-- `maxConcurrentDownloads` moved to `SDWebImageDownloaderConfig.maxConcurrentDownloads`
+- `maxConcurrentDownloads` moved to `TXWebImageDownloaderConfig.maxConcurrentDownloads`
-- `downloadTimeout` moved to `SDWebImageDownloaderConfig.downloadTimeout`
+- `downloadTimeout` moved to `TXWebImageDownloaderConfig.downloadTimeout`
-- `operationClass` moved to `SDWebImageDownloaderConfig.operationClass`
+- `operationClass` moved to `TXWebImageDownloaderConfig.operationClass`
-- `executionOrder` moved to `SDWebImageDownloaderConfig.executionOrder`
+- `executionOrder` moved to `TXWebImageDownloaderConfig.executionOrder`
-- `urlCredential` moved to `SDWebImageDownloaderConfig.urlCredential`
+- `urlCredential` moved to `TXWebImageDownloaderConfig.urlCredential`
-- `username` moved to `SDWebImageDownloaderConfig.username`
+- `username` moved to `TXWebImageDownloaderConfig.username`
-- `password` moved to `SDWebImageDownloaderConfig.password`
+- `password` moved to `TXWebImageDownloaderConfig.password`
 - `initWithSessionConfiguration:` removed, use `initWithConfig:` with session configuration instead
 - `createNewSessionWithConfiguration:` removed, use `initWithConfig:` with new session configuration instead.
-To modify shared downloader configuration, provide custom `SDWebImageDownloaderConfig.defaultDownloaderConfig` before it created.
+To modify shared downloader configuration, provide custom `TXWebImageDownloaderConfig.defaultDownloaderConfig` before it created.
 - `headersFilter` removed, use `requestModifier` instead
 - `cancel:` removed, use `-[SDWebImageDownloadToken cancel]` instead
 - `shouldDecompressImages` removed.
-Use `SDWebImageDownloaderAvoidDecodeImage` in downloader options instead
+Use `TXWebImageDownloaderAvoidDecodeImage` in downloader options instead
-- use `SDImageLoaderProgressBlock` instead of `SDWebImageDownloaderProgressBlock`
+- use `TXImageLoaderProgressBlock` instead of `TXWebImageDownloaderProgressBlock`
-- use `SDImageLoaderCompletedBlock` instead of `SDWebImageDownloaderCompletedBlock`
+- use `TXImageLoaderCompletedBlock` instead of `TXWebImageDownloaderCompletedBlock`

-#### SDWebImageDownloaderOperation
+#### TXWebImageDownloaderOperation

 - `initWithRequest:inSession:options:context:` is now the designated initializer
 - Removed `shouldUseCredentialStorage` property
 - `SDWebImageDownloadOperationInterface` protocol renamed to `SDWebImageDownloadOperation`
 - `expectedSize` removed, use `response.expectedContentLength` instead
 - `shouldDecompressImages` removed.
-Use `SDWebImageDownloaderAvoidDecodeImage` in downloader options instead.
+Use `TXWebImageDownloaderAvoidDecodeImage` in downloader options instead.
 - `response` property change to readonly

-#### SDWebImagePrefetcher
+#### TXWebImagePrefetcher

 - `prefetchURLs:` and `prefetchURLs:progress:completed:` return types changed from `void` to `SDWebImagePrefetchToken`
 - `prefetcherQueue` property renamed to `delegateQueue`
 - `maxConcurrentDownloads` replaced with `maxConcurrentPrefetchCount`

-#### SDImageCoder
+#### TXImageCoder
-- `SDCGColorSpaceGetDeviceRGB()` moved to `+[SDImageCoderHelper colorSpaceGetDeviceRGB]`
+- `SDCGColorSpaceGetDeviceRGB()` moved to `+[TXImageCoderHelper colorSpaceGetDeviceRGB]`
-- `SDCGImageRefContainsAlpha()`, moved to `+[SDImageCoderHelper imageRefContainsAlpha:]`
+- `SDCGImageRefContainsAlpha()`, moved to `+[TXImageCoderHelper imageRefContainsAlpha:]`
 - `decodedImageWithData:` replaced with `decodedImageWithData:options:`
 - `encodedDataWithImage:format:` replaced with `encodedDataWithImage:format:options`
 - `init` method from `SDWebImageProgressiveCoder` changed to `initIncrementalWithOptions:`
 - `incrementalDecodedImageWithData:finished` replaced with `updateIncrementalData:finished` and `incrementalDecodedImageWithOptions:` two APIs
-- removed `decompressedImage:data:options`, use `+[SDImageCoderHelper decodedImageWithImage:]` and `+[SDImageCoderHelper decodedAndScaledDownImageWithImage:limitBytes:]` instead
+- removed `decompressedImage:data:options`, use `+[TXImageCoderHelper decodedImageWithImage:]` and `+[TXImageCoderHelper decodedAndScaledDownImageWithImage:limitBytes:]` instead

 #### Constants